 I suffered sexual abuse as a child over a period of years.
 My anger, shame, and confusion simmered deep below the surface.

-Approximately 10 years ago, my abuser (whom I rarely saw) hit again with a cruel public humiliation (in church, of all places.)
+Over 10 years ago, my abuser (whom I rarely saw) hit again with a cruel public humiliation (in church, of all places.)
 A wave of bitter, furious anger immediately boiled up inside me.
-My reaction was an immediate strong physical and emotional one.
+My reaction was an immediate, strong physical and emotional one.

 I admit, with all honesty, that after that incident, I absolutely wanted him to burn in hell for all the torment he had caused in my life.

-The only reason I can admit to this, and feel compelled to, is because it was Jesus alone who changed my heart in this situation.
+The only reason I can admit to this, and feel compelled to, is because it was my Lord Jesus alone who changed my heart in this situation.

 As impossible as it sounds, at long last, it was Jesus who helped me to love my enemy.
-He alone changed my response to this person.
+By the grace of God and His redemptive power, my response to this person completely changed.

 To God be all the glory in this situation.
 It certainly did not come from me.